More women work in construction that's still a man's world

 "The #MeToo movement has highlighted what's right and what's wrong, and women are being accepted more and more on the job sites," says Gary LaBarbera, president of the Building and Construction Trades Council, an organization of 15 labor union affiliates representing 100,000 workers.

-Philip LoMonaco, the foreman of the cancer center project, has seen that happen firsthand.
-He says he first saw a woman on a construction job about a decade ago.
+Philip LoMonaco, a foreman at the cancer center project, witnessed the transformation firsthand.
+He first saw a woman on a construction job about a decade ago.
 Now, there are 200 female workers, including Gwyn and Rojas, building the high-rise on Manhattan's East Side — representing about 5 percent of all workers on that project, according to the builder, Turner Construction.
 Jacobson & Company, a large carpentry contractor in metropolitan New York, says 9 percent of its nearly 300 employees are women.

 Many of the female workers come from low-income circumstances and some are single mothers used to juggling multiple jobs to pay the bills.
 But once they break into the trades, these women are better off than those in other lines of work, facing a smaller wage gap compared to men.
 The Bureau of Labor Statistics says women in construction are paid 96 cents on the dollar compared to their male colleagues, versus only about 80 cents on the dollar in the general workforce.